ARM-software/acle/main/acle.md

 (6.10.8).

-`__SUPPORT_SNAN__` is defined if the implementation supports signalling NaNs.
+`__SUPPORT_SNAN__` is defined if the implementation supports signaling NaNs.
 This macro is specified by the C standards proposal WG14 N965 Optional support for Signaling NaNs.
 (Note: this was not adopted into C11.)